Starmer hits back at Badenoch over grooming scandal, claiming Tories did nothing

 Baroness Casey’s report, published on Monday, found the ethnicity of perpetrators had been “shied away from”, with data not recorded for two-thirds of offenders.

-Home Secretary Yvette Cooper told MPs that officials had dodged the issue of ethnicity among groups of sex offenders for fear of being called racist, and called for “much more robust national data”.
+Home Secretary Yvette Cooper told MPs that officials had dodged the issue for fear of being called racist, and called for “much more robust national data”.

+Sir Keir, on Saturday, announced plans to launch a national statutory inquiry into the scandal after accepting the recommendation made in Baroness Casey’s Government-commissioned review.

+The Tories have since accused him of U-turning on the issue after the Government resisted pressure from political opponents for months to implement the measure.

+Ministers had not ruled out a statutory probe, but previously said their focus was on ensuring the outstanding recommendations of an earlier national inquiry by Professor Alexis Jay had been put in place.

-Baroness Casey also told the Home Affairs Committee that a national inquiry should be done within three years, rather than the two called for by the Conservatives.
+Baroness Casey has said that a national inquiry should be done within three years, rather than the two called for by the Conservatives.

 She believed three years would be “achievable” to carry out the national and local inquiries.